bluekamandy/Creative-Coding-Course-with-Processing/2_ColorLoopsAnimation/2_EXERCISE.md

 }
 ```

-Use what you've learned in your readings to translate the above code into Swift!
+Use what you've learned in your readings to translate the above code into Processing/Java!

 ## Instructions